Pointe-Fortune, Quebec: Attractions

 Macdonell-Williamson House, which owes its existence to the fur trade and the Voyageurs, is located just west of the historical boundary marker, which still stands and marked the division between Upper and Lower Canada.

 The Parish of Saint-François-Xavier-de-Pointe-Fortune celebrated its 100th anniversary in 2004.
-The village was originally served by the Catholic parish of St. Francois Xavier, established in 1904, which eventually closed on December 24, 2014.
+The municipality was originally served by the Catholic parish of St. Francois Xavier, established in 1904, which eventually closed on 24 December 2014.
 The church was sold and is now privately owned.